SomeoddpilotInc/Someoddpilot-Coding-Style/habits.md

 * Avoid cross-platform solutions
 * Sometimes maintaining functionality in two separate codebases *is* sipmler

+## Be excited by failure

+* Research historic failures to understand their causes and effects
+* Take on a small but impossible project

 1. [Signs that you’re a good programmer](http://www.yacoset.com/Home/signs-that-you-re-a-good-programmer/)